Finding Freedom Through Art: A Post-Surgery Perspective

 For me, this means I’ve stopped reading email and social media and news as the first act of my day.
 In the past I’ve set a timer while I’m on Instagram so I don’t get distracted and wonder where the past hour has gone.
 Especially since I could be using that time drawing, painting, or embroidering, or… you get the point.

-And it has me asking a larger question: where else in my life am I ignoring or avoiding the time sucks that keep me from making more art?
+And it has me curious: where else in my life am I ignoring or avoiding the time sucks that keeps me from making more art?

 It’s been over 15 years since my surgery and, for better or worse, that sense of freedom and urgency has faded.
 But, when I have work I want to do and perfectionism is trying to take hold and the siren of social media is calling my name, I try to bring myself back to that moment in the basement when I really understood the cliché “life is short.”